-Each project begins with initial photographs (stage 1), moves into studies (stage 2) from which there may be some finished drawings, and ends with a full-colour portrait/landscape/still life painting or watercolour (stage 3).
-I may choose to create multiples (prints) from any of the images developed during the process or derived from the final product.
+I do not see a distinction between illustration and fine art; they are intertwined in a process of visual ‘telling’.
+Each project usually begins with initial sketches, then moves into studies from which there may be some finished drawings and/or water colours, and ends with a full-colour portrait/landscape/still life/collage oil painting, encaustic, fabric, and/or watercolour.
+As a separate event, I may choose to create digital prints from any of the images developed during the process or derived from the final product.
 All the images produced are my own, and I retain the right to use the images indefinitely.
-The originals may be commissioned for sale or purchased as original drawings, paintings, watercolours, or inks; in addition, these images may be turned into etchings or prints, or digitalized and used to create logos, cards, and limited edition prints.
-All the unique art pieces that I create may be ordered in any multiple format (posters, cards, limited edition prints) online.
-Please see my ‘Other Media’ page for details.
+The originals may be commissioned for sale or purchased as original drawings, paintings, encaustics, watercolours, or inks; in addition, these images may be turned into etchings or digitalized and used to create logos, cards, and limited edition prints.
+Many of the unique art pieces that I create may be ordered in multiple formats (posters, cards, limited edition prints) online.

 Studio 198 66A Street Delta BC V4L 1M5 Canada

 2017 Hawk, Boundary Beach, Water Colour 9 x 12, South Delta Artists Guild Summer Showcase